AshciR/group-chat-digest/README.md

 `rye sync`
 2. Run the application via a run script
 `rye run dev`
+3. Stop the application via a run script
+`rye run stop`

 ### B. Spinning Docker up manually
 You can run the application as a docker containers with the following.